This post is the eleventh in a series giving practical advice to startups with respect to understanding and negotiating a venture capital term sheet.

 Under the regulations, a venture capital fund is a “venture capital operating company” if at least 50% of its assets are invested in venture capital investments.
 These include investments in operating companies (other than venture capital operating companies) as to which the fund obtains “management rights.”
 In addition, to qualify for the exemption, the venture fund must actually exercise these management rights with respect to at least one operating company a year.
 “Management rights” are defined as “contractual rights directly between the investor and an operating company to substantially participate in, or substantially influence the conduct of, the management of the operating company.”
 A management rights letter, then, is intended to create these contractual rights so that the venture capital fund may legitimately avail itself of the exemption from plan asset rules described above.

-In opinions, the DOL has stated that whether specific rights qualify as “management rights” is a question of fact that depends on the particular facts and circumstances.
-The DOL has implied that the right to appoint a director or have a representative serve as an officer would be sufficient, but not necessary, and other sets of rights may suffice.
+In written opinions, the DOL has implied that the right to appoint a director or have a representative serve as an officer would be sufficient, but not necessary, and other sets of rights may suffice.
 DOL guidance indicates that the following set of rights set forth in a written agreement constitutes “management rights,” as long as there is no limitation on the ability to exercise any of them, so they may be thought of as a safe harbor of sorts for the venture capital fund:

 - the right to receive quarterly financial statements;